Ffairfach

 Ffairfach is a village 1/2 mi south of the market town of Llandeilo in the eastern part of Carmarthenshire, Wales.
-It is located close to the confluence of the Afon Cennen and the River Towy.
+It is close to the confluence of the Afon Cennen and the River Towy.
 Population is 516 according to 2017 census.

 Etymology

 The Welsh name for the village is Ffair-fach signifying 'little fair'.
 In the early 17th century it was recorded as Ffair fach yn Llandilo.
 The 'large fair' took place in neighbouring Llandeilo.
 It was reportedly formerly known as Abercennen.

 History

-In the early 19th century Ffairfach was a fair sized village of about three dozen houses.
+In the early 19th century, Ffairfach was a fair sized village of about three dozen houses.
 It had a corn mill and a village inn, The Torbay Inn, which doubled as a blacksmiths.

-The Tabernacle chapel was built in 1818, with a burial ground.

 Two fairs were held each year, one on 5 May and a cattle fair on 22 November.

 The Union Poor House was built about 1839.

 The stone used to build the nearby Llandeilo Bridge (1848) was excavated from a quarry near the signal box at the side of the railway and immediately below Rock Villa at Ffairfach, after satisfactory tests for quality.

 The British School was established in 1858 near the Torbay Inn.
 The first schoolmaster was Mr. David Morgan, who later wrote The Story of Carmarthenshire (1908).
 The council school was built about 1899.

 A gas works were erected about 1860.